-Education Secretary Nicky Morgan said as confirmed by the DFE:
+Former Education Secretary Nicky Morgan said:

-As a parent I’ve seen just what an important role the internet can play in children’s education.
+“As a parent I’ve seen just what an important role the internet can play in children’s education.
 But it can also bring risks, which is why we must do everything we can to help children stay safe online – at school and at home.

 This includes ensuring young people know how to use the internet responsibly and that parents and teachers have the right measures in place to keep children safe from exploitation or radicalisation.

-These measures are delivering on the government’s commitment to keep children safe from harm, as well as providing helpful support and information for professionals and parents so we are all equipped to help protect children in this digital age.
+These measures are delivering on the government’s commitment to keep children safe from harm, as well as providing helpful support and information for professionals and parents so we are all equipped to help protect children in this digital age.”

 Digital Technologies in most cases are now a part of everyday life both within and outside the academy.
 Digital Technologies provided a range of resources and opportunities for students, the aim is to empower students to be responsible and confident digital citizens as the academy wishes students to use the internet both in and out of the academy but in a safe, responsible way.